Acapulco International Airport: Facilities

 The airport covers an area of 450 ha.
 It is situated at an elevation of 4 m above mean sea level.
 The airport has two runways: Runway 06/24, which is 1700 m long and 35 m wide, and Runway 10/28, which is 3300 m long and 45 m wide.
 Both runways can accommodate up to 40 operations per hour, and the airport can handle jets as large as the Boeing 747.
 Additionally, the airport has six taxiways leading to an apron with 18 parking positions.

 The passenger terminal is a two-story building with a total floor area of 19000 m2 and an annual passenger capacity of 1.3 million.
 It combines concrete and steel structures with extensive interior and exterior gardens, sleek windows, high ceilings, and steel accents in clear geometric shapes.
+The main hall serves essential functions, including check-in and baggage handling on the eastern side, and the arrivals section on the west side, which includes customs and immigration facilities.
+The arrivals section also offers car rental services, taxi stands, snack bars, and souvenir shops.
+The upper floor of the terminal houses the security checkpoint and a 3600 m2 departure lounge equipped with a food court, duty-free shops, a VIP lounge, and a concourse with six gates, three of which are equipped with jet bridges.